trimstray/nginx-admins-handbook/doc/RULES.md

   > If you served HTTP and HTTPS with the exact same config (a single server that handles both HTTP and HTTPS requests) NGINX is intelligent enough to ignore the SSL directives if loaded over port 80.

   > I don't like duplicating the rules, but separate `listen` directives is certainly to help you maintain and modify your configuration.
-I always split the configuration if I want to redirect from HTTP to HTTPS.
+I always split the configuration if I want to redirect from HTTP to HTTPS (or www to non-www,  and vice versa).
+For me, the right way is to define a separate server context in any such cases.

   > It's also useful if you pin multiple domains to one IP address.
 This allows you to attach one `listen` directive (e.g. if you keep it in the configuration file) to multiple domains configurations.